bcarpenter7/blog-react-final/Unit_2/project-2/project-2.md

 - If there is a specific section of code that you would like an instructor to provide additional feedback, please ask!

 ---

-## Project 2 Assessment

-Passing the project 2 assessment is a requirement of the project itself.

-The goal of the project assessment is to gauge your ability to develop a **minimal** full-stack web application using the Express framework, including your ability to:

-- Define routes
-- Write controller actions to create and display data
-- Write basic EJS templates

-You will work on the assessment individually, however, the assessment is "open book", so you will have access to all notes, code, lessons, google, etc.

-It is anticipated that it will take 30 - 60 minutes to complete.
-However, you will have up to 3 hours to complete the assessment.

----